-What are the Tools Needed to make the 4-inch Log Cabin blocks using Charm Packs?
+What are the tools needed to make the 4-inch Log Cabin blocks using Charm Packs?

-The tools for this charm pack quilts are simple.
+The tools for these charm pack quilts are simple.
 These are general supply instructions so exact fabric and template amounts will vary depending on how large of a quilt you want to make.
 The following is enough for about 56 blocks, though this may vary a little depending on fabric utilization.